Seismic research vessel, SX134

 Ship history

-The Polarcus Adira was delivered from Ulstein Verft on 21 June 2012.
-The vessel of the SX134 design is vessel number eight in the Polarcus fleet.
+The Polarcus Adira (first name) was delivered from Ulstein Verft on 21 June 2012.
+The vessel is based on the ULSTEIN SX134 design.

 The vessel can operate in first-year ice of up to 1 metre thickness without the assistance of icebreakers.
-A number of environmental initiatives were taken when designing and building Polarcus Adira.
-The vessel's double hull and its advanced bilge water cleaning system and ballast water treatment system reduce emissions to water down to a minimum.
-The vessel runs on marine gas oil (MGO) with low sulphur content and has high specification exhaust catalysts, which clean the exhaust before it is emitted to air.
-Polarcus Adira is also equipped with a diesel electric propulsion system.
-The vessel's X-BOW® hull line design reduces fuel consumption and therefore emissions to air.
-Polarcus Adira carries the Clean Design notation from DNV.
+A number of environmental initiatives were implemented in the design and building of the vessel.
+Her double hull, along with her advanced bilge water cleaning and ballast water treatment systems, reduces emissions to water to a minimum.
+The vessel runs on marine gas oil (MGO) with low sulphur content and has high-specification exhaust catalysts that clean the exhaust before it is emitted into the air.
+She is also equipped with a diesel-electric propulsion system.
+The vessel's X-BOW® hull line design reduces fuel consumption and therefore emissions to the air.
+The vessel carries the Clean Design notation from DNV.

 Polarcus Adira commenced her first seismic acquisition charter for TGS-NOPEC Geophysical Company (TGS) offshore Norway shortly after delivery.